 There are a number of good reasons for any business to move their CRM system online.
 Here are five of the biggest benefits:

-Providers of online CRM tools take security very seriously.
+Providers of online CRM tools like Keap take security very seriously.
 They have to: they store sensitive personal information, and their business depends on keeping that data secure.

 If it seems odd to store the lifeblood of your business—your contacts in the cloud, think of it this way: which offers more security, a server you run yourself (one that's probably connected to the internet) or a specialized company that uses deeply sophisticated data safety measures?